Bicycle Service and Repairs

 • rear shock service

-• dropper post service
+• dropper post internal service

-• battery service (for e-bikes)*
+• e-bike battery service (besides Bosch)

-• motor service (for e-bikes)*
+• e-bike motor service (besides Bosch)

-• Shimano Di2 troubleshooting
+• Shimano Di2

-• some flat fixes for e-scooters, “electric unicycles,” and even on a few kinds of e-bikes (some have specialty tire sizes and require machine presses that many motorcycle shops have, but that we do not).
+• flat fixes for e-scooters, “electric unicycles,” and even on a few kinds of e-bikes (some have specialty tire sizes and require machine presses that many motorcycle shops have, but that we do not).

 What does JRA Stand For?